-- Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Authorization will be issued for no more than 3 months - For continuation of therapy, all of the following: - Patient has experienced a positive response to therapy, demonstrated by a reduction in headache frequency and/or intensity; and - Medication will not be used in combination with another CGRP antagonist or inhibitor [e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galcanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)]; and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Authorization will be issued for no more than 12 months
+- Venlafaxine (Effexor/Effexor XR) and - Trial and failure (after a trial of at least three months), contraindication, or intolerance to one of the following: - Aimovig (erenumab) - Ajovy (fremanezumab) - Emgality (galcanezumab) and - Medication will not be used in combination with another CGRP antagonist or inhibitor [e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galeanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)]; Medication will not be used in combination with another biologic CGRP antagonist or inhibitor (e.g. Aimovig, Emgality); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Authorization will be issued for no more than 3 months - For continuation of therapy, all of the following: - Patient has experienced a positive response to therapy, demonstrated by a reduction in headache frequency and/or intensity; and - Medication will not be used in combination with another biologic CGRP antagonist or inhibitor (e.g. Aimovig, Emgality); Medication will not be used in combination with another CGRP antagonist or inhibitor [e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galeanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)]; and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Reauthorization will be issued for no more than 12 months